Most photographers are introverts and introverts need community

 Here is a link to Adobe Lightroom and PhotoShop software:

-By the way, I just made the photo with all the people’s names in it big in Lightroom and did a screen grab.
+By the way, I just took a big photo with all the people’s names in Lightroom and did a screen grab.
 So, in addition to putting the information in the IPTC, I also gave them this photo so they could see the identification.

 [Nikon D5, 85mm ƒ/1.8G, ISO 360, ƒ/1.8, 1/200]